paulorodriguesxv/twijournal/README.md

 Here are some examples of Dependency Inversion and Dependency Injection using injector.
 We choose to use injector because it is a lightweight and easy to use dependency injection library and it's framework independent.

+Always as possible, use interfaces to define API contracts between components.

 ## Phase 1, coding